19hours/sg-statutes/Acts/Companies Act.md

 “limited liability partnership” has the same meaning as in section 2(1) of the Limited Liability Partnerships Act 2005 (Act 5 of 2005);

+[Deleted by Act 36 of 2014 wef 01/07/2015]

-“listed corporation” means a corporation that has been admitted to the official list of a securities exchange in Singapore and has not been removed from that official list;
+“listed”, in relation to a company or corporation, means a company or corporation that has been admitted to the official list of a securities exchange in Singapore and has not been removed from that official list;

+[Act 36 of 2014 wef 01/07/2015]

 “lodged” means lodged under this Act or any corresponding previous written law;